Water pressure regulators are plumbing valves that reduce water pressure from the local supply line into your home’s line.

 Excessive water pressure may strain your home’s plumbing fixtures.
 It may cause the faucets to keep on dripping, toilets to overflow, and water hammering issues.

 In extreme situations, pipes may burst and water will flood your home.
+You’ll need to spend a lot of money to call in emergency plumbers in Sydney to fix the problem.
 Thus, it’s necessary to have a water pressure regulator to protect your plumbing system and avoid losses.